Transfer matrices of rational spin chains via novel BGG-type resolutions: Truncated BGG resolutions as Cousin complexes

-\begin{Rem} Our argument above has been strongly influenced by~\cite{mr}, where the Lepowsky's parabolic BGG resolution~\eqref{eq:Lepowsky resolution 1} was interpreted as the Cousin complex on the complete flag variety $Y=G/B$ stratified by $P$-orbits.
+\begin{Rem} Our argument above has been strongly influenced by~\cite{mr}, where the Lepowsky parabolic BGG resolution~\eqref{eq:Lepowsky resolution 1} was interpreted via the Cousin complex on the complete flag variety $Y=G/B$ stratified by $P$-orbits.
 Nevertheless, there are two subtle points in~\cite{mr}: \begin{enumerate}

 \item[(1)] For $u\in W$, let $Z_u$ denote the $B$-orbit $BuB/B \subseteq Y$.
 It is stated in~\cite[after (3.2)]{mr} that: